 If you’re choosing one between 8 Ohm speakers and 70v, you can also get an external DAC with it to get the most out of your digital music.

-If you’re particularly considering Topping D30 vs Schiit Modi 3, then we would say both of them are entry-level DACs as they are about a price point of around 100 or 120 dollars each.
+If you’re particularly considering between Topping D30 and Schiit Modi 3, then we would say both of them are entry-level DACs, besides a good R2R DAC.
+As they are about a price point of around 100 or 120 dollars each.
 As a result, these two have quite similar form factors.

 Let’s first see the design of the Topping D30 DAC.
 It’s made of aluminum with a brushed finish throughout the main body and faceplate.
 The chassis is held together by flush rivets on the front and back.